Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 • ...

-If you notice that you have several of the symptoms presented above, it will be important to talk to your doctor to do additional tests.
+If you notice that you have several of the symptoms presented above, it will be important to talk to your doctor to carry out additional tests.

-On the other hand, if among this list, you are only concerned by spontaneous hot flashes, read on to better understand what is happening to you.
+On the other hand, if from this list you are only concerned by spontaneous hot flashes, read on to better understand what is happening to you.

 Hot flashes just before your period?

-Contrary to the widespread belief that hot flashes are due to a deficiency in estrogen, it is actually the fact that there is a sudden hormonal drop that causes hot flashes.
+Contrary to the widespread belief that hot flashes are caused by estrogen deficiency, it is actually the sudden drop in hormones that causes hot flashes.

-However, in the "normal" menstrual cycle, estrogens are produced in the first part of the cycle, that is to say just after the period, then we observe a drop in the synthesis of these estrogens just before ovulation.
-And in the second part of the cycle, after ovulation, progesterone is produced this time, the drop of which will cause the following period .
+However, in the "normal" menstrual cycle, estrogen is produced in the first part of the cycle, that is, just after menstruation, then there is a drop in the synthesis of these estrogens just before ovulation.
+And in the second part of the cycle, after ovulation, progesterone is produced, the drop in which will cause the next period .

 Each month , all women experience a drop in estrogen production at the time of ovulation.